coudertlab/RAESS/README.md

 ## Example Usage

-If you want to run a surface sampling simulation on the structure KAXQIL (CSD code) from CoRE MOF 2019 all-solvent removed with the Dreiding+uff forcefield at 298K with a 12A cutoff for the xenon.
+If you want to run a surface sampling simulation on the structure KAXQIL (CSD code) from CoRE MOF 2019 all-solvent removed with the uff forcefield at 298K with a 12A cutoff for the xenon.
 ```
 ./raess structure/KAXQIL_clean_14.cif forcefield/UFF.def 298 12 2000 Xe 0.85 1.6
 ```